Markus-N/yt_dlp_gui/README.md

 * yt-dlp installed in an [importable](https://docs.python.org/3/reference/import.html) way
 * tkinterdnd2
 * ffmpeg
-* A unicode font that supports the status emojis, e.g. noto-fonts-emoji and noto-fonts-extra
+* A set of unicode fonts that support the status emojis, e.g. noto-fonts, noto-fonts-extra, and noto-fonts-emoji

 ## Configuration
 All configuration is done in the file yt_dl_gui.json.